 The people closest to Misty describe her as genuine, compassionate, honest, and hard-working.
 But perhaps her most notable quality is humor.
 She’s quick witted, talks to animals as if they will suddenly talk back, and finds that making people smile is the gift that keeps on giving.
 Misty considers her dogs to be more than pets, they are family.
 What Misty admires most about animals is that they will never try to fix you with words; instead they are content to sit with you in the dark until you find the light.

 I am a lover of animals, a calmer of humans, and a clinic necessity.
 I am a veterinarian Technician.
 Only a person who loves a challenge would take on a patient who can’t tell them where it hurts.
 Having the empathy to communicate to clients and pets, Jill jumps on every opportunity to heal patients and their owners.
 Jill can be found in the outdoors with her family enjoying Montana’s wilderness.
-Jill rescued a handsome cat named Hawkeye, an American bulldog named Chloe, a Catahoula mix named Chance, and a shepherd mix named Belle.
+Jill rescued a handsome cat named Hawkeye, an American bulldog named Chloe, a Catahoula mix named Chance, and a beautiful kitten named tiger lily.
 If Jill could rescue them all, she would.